 Seasonal Weight Restrictions

-Effective Tuesday, March 14, 2017, seasonal weight restrictions are in effect on some Island roads.
+Effective Tuesday, May 1, 2017, seasonal weight restrictions are no longer in effect on Island roads.

 Seasonal weight restrictions limit the maximum weight of vehicles allowed to travel on certain roads as a way to help prevent damage and protect Islanders' investment in our roadways.